mca91/ITEWR_DC_Course/chapter8.md

 How do You interpret the coefficient on $RevCoups$?

+The model object `mult_mod` is available in Your workspace.

 *** =instructions

 - If a country experiences *any* political insurrections, or similar, we expect economic growth to be *lowered* by $2.1504\%$, on average.